Get started:

 Loading...

-UK Driving Test Delays 2025: What Learner Drivers Need To Know
+UK Driving Test Delays 2026: What Learner Drivers Need to Know

-Driving test times in the UK in 2025 have become longer than ever.
-As of June, more than 630,000 student drivers were stuck in the system, with average delays of 4 to 6 months.
+Driving test waiting times in the UK in 2026 are among the longest in recent years.
+As of June 2025, more than 630,000 student drivers were stuck in the system, with average delays of 4 to 6 months.
 Wait times in some areas range from 15 to 22 weeks, but some test centres are seeing delays of up to 24 weeks.
 This has been caused by a number of factors, including pandemic-related cancellations that left nearly 1 million test slots unused, a shortage of driving examiners, and bots bulk-booking slots to resell for a high price.
 For many, it feels like there are simply no driving tests available anytime soon.

 What Is the DVSA Doing About the Driving Test Backlog?

 The DVSA is taking steps to address the driving test shortage in the UK.
 They have launched a recovery plan to reduce the long wait times.
 This includes hiring 450 new examiners and adding 10,000 additional test slots every month.
 They're also working to prevent bots from booking tests by tightening eligibility criteria and requiring at least 10 days' notice for cancellations.
-While these steps aim to reduce the wait time to seven weeks by summer 2026, that is still a year away.
 So, if you're wondering why are there no driving tests available UK, the DVSA is doing everything possible, but progress takes time.

 What Are the Safest Ways to Get Through the Driving Test Backlog?